 One common stack is PS with members of the racetam family.
 Racetams help to boost cognition through their impact on the cholinergic system.
 This system influences acetylcholine levels in the brain.

 Piracetam is the first racetam, and as such, has been well-studied and reviewed.
-By combining these two nootropics you can experience an even greater boost in memory.
+By combining these two nootropics you can experience an even greater boost in memory and learning.
 They both exert neuroprotective benefits and can help protect against age-related cognitive decline.

 Choline, Phosphatidylserine, and DHA

-If you are looking for a stack to enhance the production of cell membranes and promote a positive mood, Phosphatidylserine, choline, and DHA will do just that.
+If you are looking for a stack to enhance the integrity of cell membranes and promote a positive mood, Phosphatidylserine, choline, and DHA will do just that.

 This stack helps improve overall cognitive function.
 You are likely to experience benefits in clarity of thought, memory, learning, mood, and focus.